saif-elh/saifeh/content/en/home/about.md

 My interests are within the interdisciplinary work of engineering, psychology, technology, business and entrepreneurship.
 Currently, I am the founder of ‘Reachout!
 Initiative Canada’, an online national mental health resource bank providing Canadians resource assistance.

-My goal is to be an advocate of change whose mission is to educate others on the importance of mental health, and guide people toward a better life through resources, and workshops.
+My goal is to be an advocate of change and educate others on the importance of mental health, meanwhile guiding people towards a better life.